manishym/steelfusion-handoff/README.md

 This is a full-working script that also supports proxy backup operation for VMware luns.
 The script arguments are:
-work-dir : WORK_DIR for handoff
-storage-array : storage array
+array-name : the type of the array we are running scripts against.
+You can find all names under ./src/libs/ folder work-dir : WORK_DIR for handoff storage-array : storage array ip/hotname
-system: storage array system, specific to EVA managed array proxy-host : ESX Proxy Server access-group : SAN Initiator group to which proxy host is mapped protect-category : Snapshot category for which proxy backup must be run.
+system: storage array system, this key is only for EVA managed arrays proxy-host : ESX Proxy Server ip/hotname access-group : SAN Initiator group to which proxy host is mapped protect-category : Snapshot category for which proxy backup must be run.